Saturday, May 11, 2013

 Rainy Reservoir

 I wasn't completely present.
 I was thinking through all the things that were happening in my life, sometimes close to the trail, sometimes floating in that rich and creative imaginary brain space.
-So, it wasn't until I was pretty far along, that I actually realized I was alone.
+It wasn't until I was pretty far along, that I actually realized I was alone.

 I usually hike with a buddy.
 Who knows what can happen?
-A twisted ankle or a wrong turn, God forbid some creepy molestory-type like what happens in every Lifetime (television for women, of course) movie ever made?
+A twisted ankle or a wrong turn, God forbid some creepy molestory-type like what happens in every Lifetime movie ever made?
 Look, I'm not dumb.
 I'm a lady.
 I'm pretty small.
 I do not have any secret super powers.
 I know I am liberated, but it doesn't make me free.

 When I had this realization, I stopped.
 I felt my foot fall back.
 Then my foot advanced.
 I rocked in place for a moment.
 I felt, I guess, fear: the collective weight of all the possibilities, the bad ones.
 I felt the wind rise up, and I listened to it flow through the trees and the grasses, and I heard some birds out on the water.